 Pop and Grandma Wright

 In the 1930s, the Wrights and several other families from their church in Portland would go camping on the beach.
 They enjoyed sitting around the campfire, roasting hot dogs, singing and telling stories.
-Then in 1946, Pop Wright bought 10 acres in Cannon Beach from a friend.
+Then in 1946, Pop Wright received 10 acres in Cannon Beach from the Sunds for helping them build Ecola Inn.
 He quit his bookkeeping job at International Harvester and moved his family to the coast!

 He and his son-in-law, Ray Watkins, started a construction company which built quite a few homes in the area.
 Later, the company designed and constructed many of the buildings downtown including Sandpiper Square, The Coaster Theater, The U.S. Bank Building, and Mariner's Market.